'Wacky' weather makes Arctic warmer than parts of Europe

 "The jet stream becomes wavier, meaning that colder air can penetrate further south and warmer air further north," said Nalan Koc, research director of the Norwegian Polar Institute.

-Arctic Ocean sea ice is at a record low for late February at 14.1 million square kilometres (5.4 million), according to the U.S. National Snow and Ice Data Center.
+Arctic Ocean sea ice is at a record low for late February at 14.1 million sq km, according to the US National Snow and Ice Data Center.
 That is about a million less than normal, or roughly the size of Egypt.

 "What we once considered to be anomalies are becoming the new normal.
 Our climate is changing right in front of our eyes, and we've only got a short amount of time to stop this from getting significantly worse," he told Reuters.